-Abstract 3D-printing technology usually aims reproducing objects deterministically designed by 3D CAD tools; however, the author discovered that 3D printing can also generate self-organizing patterns similar to stochastic (or randomized) 1D cellular automata (CA).
-A method for generating patterns similar to randomized 1D or 2D CA by using a fused deposition modeling (FDM) 3D printer is thus proposed.
-With constant head motion and constant filament extrusion and without explicit randomness, this method generates very fine emergent patterns with natural fluctuation.
-By using this method, each time a different pattern is generated.
-In addition, a computational CA model that simulates the above process is also proposed.
-The proposed method will open a new horizon of 3D printing applications.
+Abstract: 3D printing technology usually aims reproducing objects deterministically designed by 3D CAD tools.
+However, the author discovered that 3D printing can generate patterns similar to stochastic (randomized) 1D or 2D cellular automata (CA).
+Cheap fused deposition modeling (FDM) 3D printers can be used for this purpose.
+By using an FDM 3D printer, melted plastic filament is extruded by a hot nozzle to shape a 3D object.
+They can generate CA-like patterns with constant head motion and constant filament extrusion and with unintended fluctuation but no explicit randomness.
+Because of fluctuation, every time the printer generates a different emergent pattern.
+This paper proposes a method for printing seaweed-like patterns of 1D and 2D CA using FDM, and computational CA models.
+This method will open a new horizon of 3D printing applications.

-Keywords: 3D printing, self-organization, asynchronous cellular automata (CA), natural randomness, fluctuation, fused deposition modeling (FDM).
+Keywords: 3D printing, asynchronous cellular automata (CA), randomness, fluctuation, fused deposition modeling (FDM).

-1 INTRODUCTION
+1. INTRODUCTION